mmibbetson/dn/docs/reference/commands.md

 dn new
 ```

-By default, the created note will be created in `~/Documents/notes` with the following characteristics:
+By default, the note will be created in `~/Documents/notes` with the following characteristics:

 - A timestamp identifier
 - `.txt` extension